What Is Glutamine?

 Like most other supplements, glutamine is commonly bundled with lots of unnecessary – and potentially dangerous – additives.
 Avoid that.

-Instead, opt for a glutamine powder like that offered by Naked Nutrition which contains only L-Glutamine.
+Instead, opt for our glutamine powder which contains only L-Glutamine.
 After all, why should your glutamine supplement have anything but glutamine?